kkga/kkga/notes/kak-sessions.md

 title: Automatic sessions in Kakoune
 description: Writing a small wrapper script to automate session management
 date: 2021-09-05
+dateUp: 2021-09-16
 tags:
   - kakoune
   - setup
+---

+**Update, 16 Sep 2021**: this functionality is now included in [kks](/projects/kks), so I don't use the script provided below anymore.

 ---

 [Kakoune](https://github.com/mawww/kakoune) has a client-server architecture,